 Q - What kind of cases do juries hear?

-In a civil trial, the jury has to settle a dispute between two parties.
-Some examples of civil trials which might have a jury are land disputes, personal injury claims, claims for defamation, and claims of false arrest.
+In a civil trial, the jury has to settle a private dispute between two parties.
+Lawyers involved represent the interests of the private parties involved in the dispute.
+The plaintiff must prove his or her case on the balance of probabilities.
+Some examples of civil trials which might have a jury are land disputes, personal injury claims, claims for defamation (libel, slander) and claims of false arrest.

 Q - Will I be paid for jury duty?

 A - If you are selected for jury duty you will receive $40 a day, plus a travel allowance of 20 cents per kilometre for each trip to the courtroom.
 Your parking will be paid only if you are selected as a juror.
 You have to provide your own meals.
 If you have to stay overnight in a hotel while the jury is in the process of reaching a verdict (decision), your meals and hotel room will be paid.

 If you are not selected as a juror but traveled more than 100 kilometres from your home to the courthouse, you will be paid 20 cents per kilometre for your travel.